Life-long ornithologist, happiest on remote oceanic islands or in tropical forests.

 AC.
 Lees, JP.
 Bird, SU.
 Chowdhury, RW.
 Martin (2011).
 Status of Red-throated Pipit Anthus cervinus in Bangladesh.
 FORKTAIL. pp.104-105.

 M. Korczak-Abshire, A. Lees, A. Jojczyk (2011).
 First documented record of barn swallow (Hirundo rustica) in the Antarctic.
 Polish Polar Research.
 32(4), pp.355-360.

 CA. Peres, TA.
 Gardner, J. Barlow, J. Zuanon, F. Michalski, et al. (2010).
 Biodiversity conservation in human-modified Amazonian forest landscapes.
 Biological Conservation.
 143(10), pp.2314-2327.

 AC.
 Lees, CA. Peres (2010).
 Habitat and Life History Determinants of Antbird Occurrence in Variable-Sized Amazonian Forest Fragments.
 Biotropica.
 42(5), pp.614-621.

 JP.
 Bird, AC.
 Lees, SU.
-Chowdhury, R. Martin, E. Ul Haque (2010).
+Chowdhury, R. Martin, EU.
+Haque (2010).
 A survey of the Critically Endangered Spoon-billed Sandpiper Eurynorhynchus pygmeus in Bangladesh and key future research and conservation recommendations.
-Forktail. pp.1-8.
+FORKTAIL. pp.1-8.

 AC.
 Lees, CA. Peres (2009).
 Gap-crossing movements predict species occupancy in Amazonian forest fragments.
 Oikos.
 118(2), pp.280-290.